 - at least one year’s effective service as a duty navigator in Svalbard waters, where the area of service includes the waters or areas to which the application for a pilot exemption certificate relates.
 Up to 10 months of effective service as a duty navigator in polar waters may be counted, or:

 - completed the midshipman pilot exemption certificate programme for Svalbard, or:

-A PEC-test must be passed in order to obtain a pilot exemption certificate.
-The examination consists of a theoretical and a practical part that is carried out on board.
+A PEC examination must be passed in order to obtain a pilot exemption certificate.
+The examination includes theoretical and practical aspects and is carried out on board.
 A NCA pilot will conduct the examination and evaluate the candidate's effort.
-The theoretical knowledge and practical skills that are tested during the PEC-test are set out in the compulsory pilotage regulations § 14.
+The theoretical knowledge and practical skills that are tested during the PEC examination are set out in the compulsory pilotage regulations § 13.
 In addition the applicant for a pilot exemption certificate for Svalbard waters shall demonstrate sufficient knowledge of ice navigation and the weather conditions on Svalbard, and skills in ice navigation.
-This follows from the regulations relating to the pilotage service on Svalbard § 2 first indent d) and e).
+This follows from the regulations relating to the pilotage service on Svalbard § 2 paragraph (1) d) and e).

 For more information on how to get a PEC and application forms, see link to the right.
 The evaluation form used by the pilot is also available here.

 The pilotage fees consist of the pilotage readiness fee, pilotage service fee and pilot exemption certificate fee, in accordance with the regulations on pilotage fees.
 Vessels must pay pilotage readiness fee when they become subject to compulsory pilotage in accordance with the transitional measures.

 The rates of fees are the same for Svalbard as on mainland Norway.
 For more information and rates, see link to the right.